 - Deduct the YoY change in working capital

 - The end result is Free Cash Flow (FCF)!

 As with revenue, it’s not the current values we’re interested in, but future values, forecast for each year.
 Let’s look at each one individually.

-Operating costs are the costs associated with such things as salaries, research and development, the cost of raw materials, marketing, etc. – you get the idea.
+Operating costs are the costs associated with such things as salaries, research and development, the cost of raw materials, different types of marketing from commercial to the use of bulk bottled water with personalized labels with your brand. – you get the idea.
 Starting with revenue, and applying steps 1 & 2 above will give us EBIT.
 While we can simply look up EBIT directly using any number of websites (or the company financials directly, it’s useful to look at the individual contributions to OPEX directly so that they can be forecast forward.
 For example, on GuruFocus I can see that CMG’s revenue in 2011 was $2,270 million, and its EBIT (earnings before interest & taxes) was $351 million.
 However we’re going to break it down into separate components of COGS, D&A, and other expenses.